w314/notes/javaNotes/oop.md

 Dog: growl

 ### Abstraction

-`Abstraction` means hiding implementation details through a higher-level construct, like abstract classes and interfaces, thereby decreasing coupling and increasing cohesion.

 > Describe abstraction and how would you use it in a project?

-`Abstraction` is an OOP programming principle.
+Abstraction is an OOP programming principle.

+Abstraction means hiding implementation details through a higher-level construct, like abstract classes and interfaces, thereby decreasing coupling and increasing cohesion.
+TODO: COHESION?
+WHAT IS COHESION

 Through abstraction we hide underlying complexity through a simplified interface.

-example: Shape class, getArea() method
+example: Shape class, getArea() method TOOD: EXAMPLE NOT CLEAR

 ### Polymorphism

-`Polymorphism` mean allowing the implementation of a given behavior to vary, whether between subclasses or within the same class.

 > Describe polymorphism and how would you use it in a project?

-`Polymorphism` means "taking on many forms".
+Polymorphism is an OOP programming principle.

+Polymorphism means "taking on many forms", it allows the implementation of  given behavior to vary, whether between subclasses (`method overriding`) or within the same class (`method overloading`).

 In OOP polymorphism provides the means to perform a single action in multiple different ways.

 The most common examples of polymorphism: